-Apple is a "World Dominator"7... it's growing its dividend by double-digits and spending billions of dollars buying back its own shares8... it's a great stock to hold for the long-term9... and it has a trifecta of share-price catalysts10 that could propel the stock higher over time.
+Apple is a "World Dominator"6... it's growing its dividend by double-digits and spending billions of dollars buying back its own shares7... it's a great stock to hold for the long-term8... and it has a trifecta of share-price catalysts9 that could propel the stock higher over time.

-The company is about as high-quality as it gets: It's "AA+"-rated from S&P, it has spectacular profitability, a massive cash pile, an incredible balance sheet, and tremendous dividend growth potential11.
+The company is about as high-quality as it gets: It's "AA+"-rated from S&P, it has spectacular profitability, a massive cash pile, an incredible balance sheet, and tremendous dividend growth potential10.

-No wonder Warren Buffett's holding company, Berkshire Hathaway, recently added another 5.4 million shares12 to its portfolio.
-AAPL Apple, Inc. Nasdag 65 @StockCharts.com double-digits and the company is generating more than enough cash to continue growing its payout.
+No wonder Warren Buffett's holding company, Berkshire Hathaway, recently added another 5.4 million shares11 to its portfolio.

-One analyst even pegs Apple as possibly the "best investment on Earth"13 -- the kind of stock you can count on to build your net worth over the long-haul14.
+One analyst even pegs Apple as possibly the "best investment on Earth" -- the kind of stock you can count on to build your net worth over the long-haul 13.

-For long-term income investors, the potential could be enormous: While shares yield just 2% today, Apple's dividend has been growing
+For long-term income investors, the potential could be enormous: While shares yield just 1.9% today, Apple's dividend has been growing double-digits and the company is generating more than enough cash to continue growing its payout.